 Our summer camp is an intensive learning experience for 9-12 year-olds.
 We emphasize responsible pet care and foster children’s understanding and concern for all species.
 Guest speakers bring a variety of pets for the campers to meet.
 Activities include visiting our Wildlife Center, the beginnings of dog training, playing trivia games, and preparing short presentations about companion animals.
 Four sessions of this weekday camp are offered between late June and mid-August.
 Enrollment is limited to first-time participants.
 There is a $295 fee.

 A winter mini-camp for 9-12 year-olds interested in learning about pet care and exploring ways to be kind to companion animals.
 Campers meet a few animal guests, tour the adoption center and make holiday treats.
 This single day program is offered twice during school break.
 Enrollment is limited and there is a $40 fee.
-Download the flyer and application by clicking here.
+Contact Katy for a copy of the a flyer and application in the fall.

 A class just for 7-8 year-olds!
 The spring theme is wild babies and includes fun facts about songbirds, rabbits and squirrels.
 The fall theme is tame babies and includes cool info about kittens, puppies and pocket pets.
 Kids will find out how young animals are cared for at the humane society and make a treat for them.
 We’ll play games and do an art project too.
 There is a $15 fee for each two-hour class and advance registration is required.